ObjectIsAdvantag/hackathon-resources/hackposte-tag-roma/README.md

 1. Signup at tropo.com
 2. Create a Scripting application
 3. Either point to one of these script, or copy/paste one in the code editor (new script)
-	- If you want to build a Voice IVR, pick
+	- If you want to build an IVR Voice Response , you can start from https://gist.githubusercontent.com/ObjectIsAdvantag/ae6c5181eccd194fc1bf79fc44b05e76/raw/tropo-IVR-hackposte-tag-2016.js
-	- If you want to send / receive SMS, pick
+	- If you want to send/receive SMS, you can start from https://gist.githubusercontent.com/ObjectIsAdvantag/bde432e0608a3a8e0fc4f2cd6301bf44/raw/tropo-SMS-bidirectional.js
 4. Create your application
 5. Then pick one or several phone numbers
 	- if you do Voice Call, pick an Italian phone number